agubelu/Shakmat/README.md

-# Chess BoT
+# Shakmat

+Shakmat (approx. transliteration of Russian шахмат, *checkmate*) is a chess engine with a built-in JSON API to interact with.

-Work in progress, name is temporary (or maybe not)
+Work in progress.